6 Diverse Indigenous Spirits Across India’s Length And Breadth

-A popular drink in southern India and parts of neighbouring Sri Lanka, this alcoholic beverage is made by fermenting the sap of sugarcane and coconut flowers.
-Arrack is high in alcohol content and would be recognised more quickly by its colloquial moniker, desi daru, or country liquor.
+A popular drink in southern India, as well as parts of the neighbouring Sri Lanka, this alcoholic beverage is made by fermenting the sap of sugarcane and coconut flowers.
+Arrack is high in alcohol content and would be recognised more quickly by its colloquial moniker, desi daru or country liquor.
+There are different regional variations of this drink, one of them has slightly floral notes with complex coconut flavours.
+Another, called the batavia arrack, has a more smoky and bitter flavour akin to dark rum.
+Whatever the variety, arrack is an extremely popular indie drink consumed widely across regions of southern India.

-Made from fermenting cashew sap, feni is a translucent liquid with a distinct aroma and a rather sharp taste.
-Today, the rights to produce and sell this prevalent indigenous spirit lie solely with the Goan region, as it recently acquired the Geographical Index (GI) tag.
+Made from fermenting cashew sap, feni is a translucent liquid that has a distinct aroma and a rather sharp taste.
+Today, the rights to produce and sell this highly popular indigenous spirit lie solely with the Goan regions, as it recently acquired the Geographical Index (GI) tag.
+Very popular among tourists and locals, feni is also being used to experiment with different classic cocktail concoctions.
+It is possible to find a Bloody Mary or a martini made using this spirit in your next door local Goan tavern.

-If we trace the history of Indian distilling and liquor-making processes, one of the spirits we’d be able to locate to a time of yore is the mahua.
+If we trace the history of Indian distilling and liquor making processes, one of the spirits we’d be able to locate to a time of yore is the mahua.
 This drink is named after a tropical tree whose sweet flowers are used to make a delicious and aromatic floral spirit.
+Found in the central and eastern belt of India, the mahua flowers were traditionally plucked and sundried before fermenting using rice cake and jaggery by tribal communities.
+The double distilled spirit is potent and tasty with floral, honey-like notes.

 One needs no introduction to toddy.
-Mainly found in Kerala, where it is known as kallu, it is made by fermenting the sap of coconut palm trees, a variant of the palm tree species.
-The collected sap is left for the yeast in the air to do its trick and produce a slightly tart but sweet drink.
+Found largely in Kerala, where it is known as kallu, it is made by fermenting the sap of coconut palm trees, a variant of the palm tree species.
+The collected sap is left for the yeast in the air to do its trick and produce a drink that is slightly tart but sweet.
+Toddy is high in alcohol content and gives you quite the buzz, so be sure to have it fresh, otherwise it would be too strong to handle!

-A spirit from the northeastern provinces of Assam and Arunachal Pradesh, Apong is a beer made by fermenting rice cakes, whose methods differ from region to region.
-Known by names such as Xaj in Assam and Chubitchi in Meghalaya, the recipe infuses the rice with different spices and herbs to imbue vibrant flavours into the spirit.
+A spirit from northeastern provinces of Assam and Arunachal Pradesh, Apong is a beer made by fermenting rice cakes, whose methods differ region to region.
+Known by names such as Xaj in Assam and Chubitchi in Meghalaya, the recipe infuses rice with different spices and herbs to imbue vibrant flavours into the spirit.
+This rice wine or beer, consumed prominently by the tribes in the region, is delicate and pleasurable on the tongue.